PatricCaviezel/ImageAPI/README.md

 bundle install
 ```

-After installing all modules and gems with the previous commands use this command to start the app for production:
+After installing all modules and gems with the previous commands use this command to start the app (Make sure to be in the root folder /ImageAPI).
+For production:

 ```powershell
 node .